-Amount Granted: \$782,628
+Amount Granted: \$785,437

-Fourth Biennium, 2015-2017
+Seventh Biennium, 2022-2023

-For the current 2016-2017 biennium, a portion of the Arts & Cultural Heritage Fund has been appropriated again to the Minnesota Historical Society for a variety of history programs around the state-programs intended to preserve and enhance access to Minnesota's history and its cultural and historical resources.
+For the current 2020-2021 biennium, a portion of the Arts & Cultural Heritage Fund has been appropriated to the Minnesota Historical Society for a variety of history programs around the state-programs intended to preserve and enhance access to Minnesota's history and its cultural and historical resources.
 The Heritage Partnership Program received \$800,000 for the biennium:

-Laws of Minnesota, 2015 1st Special Session, Chapter 2, Article 4, Section 2, Subdivision 4 (b) Historical Grants and Programs
+Minnesota Session Laws-2021, 1st Special Session, Chapter 1, Article 4, Section 2, Subdivision 4,

-(3) History Partnerships
+- (b) Historical Grants and Programs - (3) History Partnerships

-\$2,060,000 the first year and \$2,140,000 the second year are for partnerships involving multiple organizations, which may include the Minnesota Historical Society, to preserve and enhance access to Minnesota's history and cultural heritage in all regions of the state.
+\$2,450,000 the first year and \$2,550,000 the second year are for history partnerships involving multiple organizations, which may include the Minnesota Historical Society, to preserve and enhance access to Minnesota's history and cultural heritage in all regions of the state.